achinta/notes/posts/2024-08-20-ollama-remote-mac.md

 ---

 I have a Mac Mini running in my LAN.
 It is configured as `mini` in `/etc/hosts` in my local host (which is a Macbook Air).
+I want to run LLMs in the Mac Mini so that they do not slow down my working laptop.

-We will try to do all the steps on command line, so that we need not access the Mac Mini desktop.
+We will try do the steps on the Mac Mini, so that we need not access the Mac Mini desktop.

 ## Ollama
-### Remote Server: Install and start Ollama
+#### Remote Server: Install and start Ollama
 Do these steps on the remote server
 ```shell
 # Install Ollama on the remote server